tkhamez/neucore/doc/Install.md

 You can run Neucore using the [Docker](https://www.docker.com/) image from https://hub.docker.com/r/tkhamez/neucore.

-First start a database, for example:
+If you don't have a database you can also use Docker to create one, for example:

 ```shell
 docker network create neucore_prod